bropat/ioBroker.eusec/README.md

 ## Description

-This adapter allows to control Eufy security devices by connecting to the Eufy cloud servers.
+This adapter allows to control Eufy security devices by connecting to the Eufy cloud servers and local/remote stations.

 You need to provide your Cloud login credentials.
 The adapter connects to your cloud account and polls for all device data via HTTPS.
-Because of this the devices need to be connected to their cloud.
-Currently no way is known to control the devices locally.
+Now a local or remote P2P connection to the Eufy stations/devices is also supported.
+However, a connection to the Eufy Cloud is always a prerequisite.

 One Adapter instance will show all devices from one Eufy Cloud account and allows to control them.

 ## Features

+* Supports local and remote p2p connection to station
+* Two factor authentication
+* Livestream as HLS stream (supports all platforms, but introduce a latency)
+* Last HLS live stream is always saved for later viewing
+* Downloads event video when push notification is received (async)
+* Takes jpeg thumbnail of the livestream or downloaded video
 * Base station:
     * States:
         * Configured Guard mode